-Estate planning and wealth management, including real estate practice, business transactions, and other legal civil matters that relate to effectively managing and protecting your legacy assets are the primary legal focus of Carol Johnson Law Firm, P.A.
+Full-service estate planning and wealth management frequently includes aspects of real estate practice, business transactions, tax shelters and other legal civil matters that relate to effectively managing and protecting your legacy assets.
+These form the primary legal focus of Carol Johnson Law Firm, P.A.

-Carol Johnson Law Firm, P.A., strives to provide comprehensive legal services in all matters of civil law, estate and legacy planning, elder and disability law and wealth management, for clients throughout Florida and South Carolina; to provide Special Needs Planning and advocacy for disabled individuals and their families; and, to do so by following the highest standards of excellence, compassion, competence and integrity.
+Carol Johnson Law Firm, P.A., provides individually-focused legal services in all matters of civil law, estate and legacy planning, elder and disability law, wealth management, Special Needs Planning and advocacy for the disabled and their families, throughout Florida and South Carolina.
+The Firm takes pride in maintaining the highest standards of excellence, compassion, competence and integrity.

-Carol is admitted to practice law within the States of Florida and South Carolina and is a member, in good standing, of the Florida Bar, The South Carolina Bar, the St. Petersburg Bar Association, the National Academy of Elder Law Attorneys (NAELA), and the Professional Advisors Committee of the SPCA.
+Carol is admitted to practice law within the States of Florida and South Carolina and is a member, in good standing, of the Florida Bar, The South Carolina Bar, the St. Petersburg Bar Association, the National Academy of Elder Law Attorneys (NAELA), the Oconee Bar Association, and the Professional Advisors Committee of the SPCA.

-Carol was recently re-appointed to the Board of Trustees of the Community Law Program - a program founded to offer legal assistance in many areas of law for those in our community who cannot otherwise afford an attorney.
-Carol has also received recognition for her pro bono work on behalf of foster children.
+Until recently, Carol was a long-time appointed member of the Board of Trustees of the St. Petersburg Bar Foundation Community Law Program - a program founded to offer legal assistance in many areas of law for those in our community who cannot otherwise afford an attorney.
+Carol has received recognition from the Florida Bar for her many hours of pro bono service provided on behalf of foster children and others in our community.

-Carol is happily married with three adult children, one of whom is disabled and is the inspiration for her work with her Special Needs clients.
+Carol is happily married with three adult children, one of whom is disabled and is the inspiration for her work in Special Needs.

 Carol is available to local community and seniors groups for presentations and seminars on the topics of "Estate Planning Essentials," "Transitional Planning for your Special Needs Child," "Protecting Your Legacy" and other elder law and special needs topics.